Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 I was asked the question.

-No, it's they're very fascinating.
+No, they're very fascinating.

-It's it's an interesting thing.
+It's an interesting thing.

-I'm sort of torn because you can rail against the Freemasons and you can point to secret societies doing uh you know kind of messed up stuff, but then like, yeah, George Washington, like all the founding fathers were Freemasons.
+I'm sort of torn because you can rail against the Freemasons and you can point to secret societies doing, you know, kind of messed up stuff.

-So, like, how do you reconcile that?
+So like, how do you reconcile that?

-Uh Texas, Freemasonry was a huge part of the founding of Texas.
+Texas, Freemasonry was a huge part of the founding of Texas.

-Let's go just look at the plaque outside of the Alamo.
+Like that, let's look at the plaque outside of the Alamo.

 All those guys were Masons.

-Well, and Freemasonry was really in large born out of the Reformation.
+And Freemasonry was really in large born out of the Reformation.

-It it was in part an organization that was not anti-Christian by any means, but very anti-Catholic, because at the time the Catholic Church was very tyrannical, and so it was like a freedom of thought, freedom of speech, like you could go to the lodge and you could actually share ideas about philosophy that the church might say was heresy, right?
+Like, you could go to the lodge and you could actually share ideas about philosophy that the church might say was heresy, right?

-If you if you if you discussed that you didn't think the Pope was infallible, that was heresy, but you could do that in a lodge.
+If you, if you, if you discussed that you didn't think the pope was infallible, that was heresy, but you could do that in a lodge.

 And the same with the revolution.

-I think part of the reason that America is so influenced by Freemasonry is because the lodge was one of the only places where you could go and talk shit about King George without getting tarred and feathered because your brothers won't do that to you, you know.
+I think part of the reason that America is so influenced by Freemasonry is because the lodge was one of the only places where you could go and talk shit about King George without getting tarred and feathered because your brothers won't do that to you, you know?

-Yeah, and look, um, you know, when the founding fathers created America, like what they were doing was really unprecedented.
+Yeah, and look, you know, when the founding fathers created America, like what they were doing was really unprecedented.

 I mean, it was a club, it was different than it than it is now, certainly.